 Dr. Wayne Silverman is the director of Intellectual Disabilities Research in the Department of Behavioral Psychology, at Kennedy Krieger Institute.
 He is the co-director of the Intellectual and Developmental Disabilities Research Center.
 He also is a member of the faculty of the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

-Dr. Silverman attended the State University of New York at Buffalo, receiving his bachelor's of arts in psychology in 1969 and doctoral degree in 1973.
-He then spent the next 33 years as a scientist in the Department of Psychology of the New York Institute for Basic Research in Developmental Disabilities, serving as department chief from 1987 until he came to the Kennedy Krieger Institute (KKI) in 2006.
+Dr. Silverman attended the State University of New York at Buffalo, receiving his B.A. in Psychology in 1969 and Ph.D. in 1973.
+He then spent the next 33 years as a scientist in the Department of Psychology of the New York Institute for Basic Research in Developmental Disabilities, serving as Department Chief from 1987 until he came to the Kennedy Krieger Institute (KKI) in 2006.
 Dr. Silverman is directing a large study of aging among adults with Down syndrome that is funded by the National Institutes of Health.
-This program involves collaborations among investigators at KKI, the New York State Institute for Basic Research in Developmental Disabilities and Columbia University College of Physicians and Surgeons.
+This program involves collaborations among investigators at KKI, Johns Hopkins University, the New York State Institute for Basic Research in Developmental Disabilities and Columbia University College of Physicians and Surgeons.